 Constitutional bonding authority is the primary mechanism for EDAP funding.
 In November 2019, Texas voters approved a proposition authorizing the TWDB to issue additional general obligation bonds in an amount not to exceed $200 million for EDAP projects.
-Individual bond issuances depend on biennial legislative appropriations, so the earliest new funds will be available is State Fiscal Year 2022 that begins in September 2021.
+Individual bond issuances depend on biennial legislative appropriations.
+Appropriations were received to support the issuance of approximately $100 million in the current biennium.

 7. What other changes have been made recently to EDAP?

 - Political subdivisions are required to show they are enforcing Model Subdivision Rules;

 - Additional application requirements for proposed water quality enhancement projects;

 - A formal prioritization system for EDAP applications;